rafapetter/udacity-machine-learning-capstone/capstone_proposal_template.md

 where 1 represents that q1 and q2 have the same intent and 0 otherwise.

 The challenge of text matching lies in detecting duplicates at a intent-based, semantic level.
 To only use a word-based comparison approach will not give us the best results.
-Being inspired by recent advances in the deep learning research community, I will approach this challenge by representing sentences or their semantic and syntactic relations from different levels of abstractions with neural networks [7;15].
+Being inspired by recent advances in the deep learning research community, I will approach this challenge by representing sentences on their semantic and syntactic relations from different levels of abstractions with neural networks [7;15].

 I will be using a Long Short Term Memory network (LSTM), variant of Recurrent Neural Networks (RNNs), which are better at capturing long-term dependencies.
-I plan to use Word2Vec [16] to convert each question into a semantic vector, and then fed those question embeddings into a representation layer.
-And finally, concatenate the two vector representation outputs from the representation layers and fed the concatenated vector into a dense layer to produce the final classification result.
+I plan to use a variation of Word2Vec [16] to convert each question into a semantic vector, and then fed those question embeddings into the neural network.

 ### Datasets and Inputs

-To develop a model for similarity detection both a training and a test corpus, built to the requirements of the task to achieve, have to be available.
+To develop a model for similarity detection is desired to have some pre-processed corpus available.
 Corpora specifically designed for this task already exist, such as the METER Corpus [17], the Microsoft Research Paraphrase Corpus [18], the PAN Plagiarism Corpus [19] and Stanford Natural Language Inference (SNLI)[20].
 Recent approaches to text-pair classification have mostly been developed on the SNLI corpus.
 It provides over 500,000 pairs of short sentences, with human annotations indicating whether an entailment, contradiction or neutral logical relationship holds between the sentences.
 However, the data is also quite artificial, most of the questions aren't human generated.
 And that is why the Quora dataset is so important.

 The Quora dataset is a set of 400,000 lines of question pairs, with annotations indicating whether the questions request the same information.
 This data set is large, real, and relevant — a rare combination.
 Each line contains IDs for each question in the pair, the full text for each question, and a binary value that indicates whether the line truly contains a duplicate pair.